hsingh137/image_classification_with_rnn/README.md

 # Doing Image Classification with RNN

 ## Description
-Using RNN to do Image Classificaton.
+Using RNN to do Image Classificaton on the MINST Dataset.

 ## How it Works?